helio-fm/helio-sequencer/Docs/getting-started.md

 Instruments are also created and set up in a separate page, called Orchestra Pit.

-The reason for implementing it this way was ~~separation of concerns, yo~~ that in my workflow, I tend to use all the same instruments for all the projects.
+The reason for implementing it this way was that in my workflow, I tend to use all the same instruments for all the projects.
 The app was designed primarily as a sketching and prototyping tool, and I usually have lots of sketches, so all the operations that involve switching between projects, opening and closing them, or checking out in the version control, were ought to be as fast as possible, and not eat up all the memory.

 If your setup implies always having different instruments or instrument settings for each project, or if you want the project file to contain the instrument details, Helio will make you suffer.